ashley468/cst391-milestone/milestone2/README.md

 # Introduction
  - For this milestone I plan on creating a music store.
-The store will sell a variety of products, including musical instruments such as guitars and pianos, accessories like guitar picks and strings, and music media such as CDs and DVDs.
+The store will sell a variety of products, including musical instruments such as guitars and violins, accessories like guitar picks and strings, and music media such as CDs and DVDs.

 - The application will allow users to browse and manage these products through a simple back-end and front-end system, combining functionality for listing, creating, reading, updating, and deleting a "product".
 This milestone will help demonstrate the application of back-end and front-end technologies, including the use of databases, REST APIs, and user interfaces.